-Punkin Patch Farm is a small horse farm which promotes and teaches Natural Artistic Horsemanship.
+Punkin Patch Farm is a small horse farm which promotes and teaches relationship-based Natural Artistic Horsemanship.
 Instead of conquering and forcing our language on them, we learn to use the body language of horses.
 It opens us to new ways of communication, not only with our horses, but with other animals as well as with other humans.

 Because horses are prey animals, horses look for good leaders to fulfill their needs: safety, shelter, food and play.
 Natural Artistic Horsemanship is about learning leadership skills.
 It’s a “never-ending journey of self improvement” according to Pat Parelli, the man who coined the term “Natural Horsemanship”.

-Punkin Patch Farm has developed a Natural Artistic Horsemanship Program incorporating training and coaching from over 35 years of experience working with people and horses.
+Punkin Patch Farm has developed a relationship-based Natural Artistic Horsemanship Program incorporating training and coaching from over 35 years of experience working with people and horses.
 Natural Artistic Horsemanship provides a solid foundation for any discipline of riding.
 Your horse will look forward to the time you spend with him.